The Spire: Further reading

 The Spire is subject to critical analysis by Steve Eddy in the York Notes Advanced series.
 Reviews by Frank Kermode and David Skilton are included in William Golding: Novels 1954–1967.

-Don Crompton, in A View from the Spire: William Golding's Later Novels, analyses the novel and relates it to its pagan and mythical elements.
+Don Crompton, in A View from the Spire: William Golding's Later Novels (edited and completed by Julia Briggs), analyses the novel and relates it to its pagan and mythical elements.
 More recently, Mark Kinkead-Weekes and Ian Gregor cover all of William Golding's novels in William Golding: A Critical Study of the Novels.

 Recent interest includes comparisons between The Spire and Brexit and as an example of contemporary historical fiction.

 Reception

-"A most remarkable book, as unforeseeable as one foresaw, an entire original... remote from the mainstream, potent, severe, even forbidding." – Frank Kermode, New York Review of Books, 30 April 1964.
+"A most remarkable book, as unforeseeable as one foresaw, an entire original ... remote from the mainstream, potent, severe, even forbidding." – Frank Kermode, New York Review of Books, 30 April 1964.

 Adaptations

 Canadian-British director Roger Spottiswoode optioned The Spire in the mid-1990s, originally intending to adapt it for screen and cited as a project in development.
 In November 2012, a play adaptation by Spottiswoode was premiered at the Salisbury Playhouse, directed by Gareth Minchin.

 An audiobook version, voiced by Benedict Cumberbatch, was released by Faber & Faber Audio in 2014.
 Excerpts from Cumberbatch's reading are included in an introductory film on the novel produced by William Golding Limited.